 Read our 2016 Report Card for Hensarling.

-Our unique analysis of the bills Hensarling sponsored and cosponsored provides insight into his position in the .
+Our unique analysis of the bills Hensarling has sponsored and cosponsored provides insight into his position in the House of Representatives.

-Each dot in the chart below was a member of the in .
+Each dot in the chart below is a member of the House of Representatives.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Hensarling is shown as a purple triangle. (analysis methodology)

 Jeb Hensarling sits on the following committees: